brucedkyle/architectures/docs/sustainability/inventorymanagement.md

 **Intelligent workflows**.
 Actionable workflows can be customized to meet unique requirements and process steps required to automate actions within source transactional systems.
 Make informed decisions with a supply chain virtual assistant that provides responses to issues based on a client’s supply chain data using natural language search.

-## Perfect / Imperfect ORder
+## Perfect / Imperfect Order

-The following diagram shows the inventory management scenario for an prefect order.
+The following diagram shows the inventory management scenario for an perfect order with responses for cases where the order is not perfect.

 ![imprefect order schematic](./media/perfectorder.svg)